xharris/blankejs/engines/love2d/docs/input.md

 * `options`
     * `norepeat` keys that only trigger once on press
     * `combo` only triggered when all inputs are pressed
+    * `group` add these inputs to the given group. can be any value.

 ## Gamepad Axis